 Time Offered: W 11:00-11:50AM/ LARC 311/ Professor Kevin Herbert

 Dr. Jaime Inman has been an educator for over 10 years, teaching technology to grades K-12 in public and private education settings.
 Inman has extensive experience in teaching various computer programming language classes.
 In addition, she worked as a technology coordinator and webmaster for a private school and completed her Bachelor of Science degree in business administration with minors in accounting and marketing from Maryville University.
 Inman holds teaching certificates in early childhood and business education and completed her doctorate at the University of Missouri-St. Louis, an Ed.D. in curriculum and instruction.
 She holds a master's degree in curriculum and instruction from the University of Missouri-St. Louis, as well as a Master of Arts in teaching from Webster University in educational technology.
 Inman serves as the program director and assistant professor of undergraduate information technology for the School of Accelerated Degree Programs.
 Inman loves to workout in her spare time and read, and she is very busy with two girls.

 Time Offered: W 10:00-10:50AM/ LARC 213/ Dr. Jaime Inman

 Section 27: Fashion: reThink-reDesign

-Ameli Skoglund earned her MFA in Fashion Design from Lindenwood University in 2013.
-Since then, she has taught as an adjunct professor, worked freelance in the industry and designed for her own apparel brand.
-She joined the university as a full time visiting instructor fall 2017.
-As an instructor, she teaches the programs computer aided design courses and upper level design courses.
+Ameli Skoglund earned her M.F.A. in fashion design from Lindenwood University in 2013.
+Since then, she has taught as an adjunct instructor, worked freelance in the industry, and designed for her own apparel brand.
+She joined the university as a full-time visiting instructor in fall 2017.
+As an instructor, she teaches the computer-aided design courses and upper-level design courses.

 Time Offered: F 9:00-9:50AM/ LARC 213/ Professor Ameli Skoglund